 Element 6.2.2.
-There is mandatory training of all staff at time of employment and at least ongoing education on hand hygiene annually.
+There is mandatory training7 of all staff at time of employment and at least ongoing education on hand hygiene annually.
 [Core element]

 Element 6.2.3.
-Direct observation of hand hygiene and alcohol-based handrub consumption is monitored every 3 months or more often.
+Direct observation of hand hygiene is monitored every 3 months or more often.
 [Core element]